What is Blockchain Technology?

 One spreadsheet is called a block.
 The whole family of blocks is the Blockchain.
 Blockchain is a distributed ledger, which simply means that a ledger is spread across the network among all peers (nodes) in the network.
 Every node has a copy of the Blockchain.
 Once a block reaches a certain number of approved transactions then a new block is formed.

 The Blockchain updates itself every ten minutes.
 It does so automatically.
-No master or central computer instructs the computers to do this.
+No master or central computer instruct the computers to do this.

 As soon as the spreadsheet or ledger or registry is updated, it can no longer be changed.
 Thus, it’s impossible to forge it.
 You can only add new entries to it.
 The registry is updated on all computers on the network at the same time.